sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the settings of DropDown, Checkbox, and Radio Button fields.
 * Modifies the search form builder.
 * Remove invalid characters from the file name in the PDF Generator add-on (Platinum plugin version).

-= 1.2.47 =

-* Improves the search forms module.
-* Fixes an issue with WEEKNUM operation.
-* Modifies the Managing Fields Operations module to fix an issue with websites that load multiple instances of jQuery.
-* Modifies the submissions' shortcode in the Users Permissions add-on (Developer and Platinum plugin versions).